 Professional Learning: Popfizz CS offers rigorous professional development for AP CSA teachers.
 The 30-hour online workshop addresses the content and pedagogical challenges of teaching computer science by providing video instructions, discussing common student misconceptions, and modeling problem-solving techniques.
 Weekly check-ins, code reviews, and live support are available to teachers.

 Project Lead The Way’s AP Computer Science A curriculum engages students in exploring the big ideas of Java programming through a project- and problem-based learning curriculum.
 Students develop the transportable skills needed for success as a computer science professional.
 Students should have successfully completed a first-year high school algebra course.

-Professional development: Project Lead The Way’s professional development for AP CSA is designed to create dynamic learning experiences for both experienced educators and those new to computer science education through powerful and flexible instructional support.
+Professional Learning: Project Lead The Way’s professional development for AP CSA is designed to create dynamic learning experiences for both experienced educators and those new to computer science education through powerful and flexible instructional support.
 Teachers have multiple training options including a robust two-week in-person core training, a blended model with a one-week on-site meeting followed by synchronous online meetings, or a fully online model throughout the school year.